MichalMazurek/aka_stats/README.md

 Unified module for keeping stats in Redis.

-The goal is to have an easy way to measure an application, and then expose these metrics through an HTTP API, either to process it in some web ui, or expose it to Prometheus.
+The goal is to have an easy way to measure an application, and then expose these metrics through a HTTP API, either to process it in some web ui, or expose it to Prometheus.

 ```python